 Another distinct advantage to this reading strategy is that it also informs the commentary of literary analysis.
 When students focus their explanations of evidence on explaining how rhetorical relationships evidence the thematic claim, commentary becomes focused and much more manageable for students to write.
 They no longer have to struggle with HOW to explain textual evidence when they are explaining it in terms of the FOUR rhetorical relationships.
 When a writer uses a rhetorical device, or rhetorical relationship, in a sentence, that sentence is important because the writer has used that device in order to emphasize a key point.
 Therefore, when students select these key points as textual evidence, they are able to explain them in terms of rhetorical relationships.
 It’s amazing how this strategy SIMPLIFIES the literary analysis process and enables students to think on a deeper level INSTEAD of getting intimidated by content-specific terminology that isn’t necessarily useful.

-Once I have introduced the Three Levels of Thinking to my students using advertisements, I typically give them a Shakespearean soliloquy from Macbeth in order to practice transferring this reading strategy from a visual text to a written text.
+Once I have introduced the Three Levels of Reading to my students using advertisements, I typically give them a Shakespearean soliloquy from Macbeth in order to practice transferring this reading strategy from a visual text to a written text.
 I have them annotate for the three levels, and then I have them arrive at a thematic claim for the soliloquy.
-Afterwards, we go about discussing how they used the Three Levels of Thinking in order to arrive at their conclusive, thematic claims.
+Afterwards, we go about discussing how they used the Three Levels of Reading in order to arrive at their conclusive, thematic claims.
 We discuss if anyone arrived at a misinterpretation and how that happened.
 Later on, I have them write a literary analysis paragraph using textual evidence from the soliloquy—and we are OFF TO THE RACES with a writing mini-lesson.

-The Three Levels of Thinking defines my strategy for teaching reading, annotation, and literary analysis in my English classes.
+The Three Levels of Reading defines my strategy for teaching reading, annotation, and literary analysis in my English classes.
 I hope that it provides you with some useful tips for helping you take your students’ reading comprehension to a deeper level.

 I would LOVE to hear from YOU!
-Please leave your feedback in the comments below and let me know if you ever tried the Three Levels of Thinking, or what other reading comprehension strategies work for YOU!
+Please leave your feedback in the comments below and let me know if you ever tried the Three Levels of Reading, or what other reading comprehension strategies work for YOU!